hadley/rsmith/R/README.md

 ## Main differences

-Rsmith adheres to the basic metasmith principle that everything should be a plugin, but:
+Rsmith adheres to the spirit of metalsmith, but is written in idiomatic R. This means that it:

 * Has a more functional flavour so you can use it with the pipe operation from [magrittr](https://github.com/smbache/magrittr).